Showing posts with label boudin blanc. Show all posts

 with William the Conqueror in 1066

 William the Conqueror conquered England in 1066.
-Following his crowning as King of England William began handing out the lands that had belonged to English aristocrats to Norman-French Barons and others who had fought with him.
-The data that shows that the English aristocracy was replaced may be seen in the Domesday book of 1086.
-The Doomsday Book registered all meaningful property in William’s new country and showed his tax base.
+Shortly after his crowning as King of England, William began handing out the lands that had belonged to English aristocrats to Norman-French Barons and others who had fought with him.
+The data that shows the English aristocracy was replaced may be seen in the Domesday Book of 1086.
+The Domesday Book registered all meaningful property in William’s new country and showed his tax base.
 It survives in the original and is kept in the National Archives at Kew in London, England.
-The Doomsday Book may be viewed in the original by scholars; the rest of us may see it online (in Latin with an English translation) at:
+The original Domesday Book may be viewed by scholars; the rest of us may see it online (in Latin with an English translation) at:

 Part of the Bayeux Tapestry